|

 Butler, the last commander of SAC.
 That simple change would greatly reduce the risk of an accidental nuclear launch.
 It would

+also signal to other states that the United States is taking steps to end its reliance on nuclear weapons.
 We pledged to work in good faith toward the eventual elimination of nuclear arsenals when we negotiated the Nuclear Non-Proliferation

 Treaty (NPT) in 1968.
 In May, diplomats from more than 180 nations are meeting in New York City to review the NPT and assess